liamgrees/fractals-wavestrap/README.md

 Folder Explanations and Credit:

 Rcode contains all the code used in R mentioned throughout the Thesis.
-This will continue to be updated after Thesis submission to be fully recreatable.
+This will continue to be updated after Thesis submission.

 PsyToolKit Scripts include the full custom coded Survey script for PsyToolKit along with an example of one of the experiment conditions.